 A foundation is a non-governmental, non-profit organization established for the principal purpose of making grants.
 Foundations can range in size from large organizations with highly structured giving programs like the Ford Foundation to small family foundations that serve as vehicles for individually-motivated giving.
 Your approach to any foundation will vary greatly based on their size, interests, and application procedures.
-Please contact Melanie Morgan to discuss any foundation solicitations you are considering.
+Please contact Liberal Arts Grants Services to discuss any foundation solicitations you are considering.

 What is the University Development Office (UDO)?

 The UDO is the fundraising arm of the university, and is made up of individuals specializing in major gifts from individuals, annual giving, planned giving (estate planning), as well as corporate and foundation relations.
 The UDO carefully coordinates fundraising efforts across the university to ensure donors are not overwhelmed by too many funding requests at the same time.
-If you are interested in approaching a foundation or a corporation for funding, please contact Melanie Morgan to secure permission from UDO.
+If you are interested in approaching a foundation or a corporation for funding, please contact Liberal Arts Grants Services to secure permission from UDO.
 If you are interested in approaching an individual, please contact the Liberal Arts Development Office.

 What kinds of solicitations do not need to be reviewed by the University Development Office (UDO)?

 All contact with foundations, corporations, and individuals should first be cleared with the UDO unless you are responding to an open Request for Proposals (RFP).

 Can I apply to a sponsor that only gives to non-profit or 501(c)(3) organizations?